Physics Simulation in C++ with Omni Physics: Real-Time Rigid Body and Particle Systems

 | Scenario | Bodies | Particles | Step Time | |---|---|---|---| | Simple falling objects | 100 | 0 | 0.8ms | | Complex stacking | 500 | 0 | 3.2ms | | Fire effect | 0 | 10,000 | 0.4ms (GPU) | | Full game scene | 200 | 5,000 | 2.1ms |

-The NEPA AI Game Scene Workspace integrates omni_physics_simulation directly into its procedural level generation pipeline.
-Every generated scene is physics-validated before export — no floating crates, no unstable stacks, no clipping geometry.
+NEPA AI Game Scene Workspace integrates omni_physics_simulation directly into its procedural level generation pipeline, ensuring no floating or clipping issues before export.

-→ Get the Game Scene Workspace at /shop/game-scene-workspace
+→ Get the Game Scene Workspace at axon.nepa-ai.com/shop/game-scene-workspace